-The Project also includes various on-site common open space and recreational areas, including ground level courtyard(s), a fitness center, and a roof top deck.
+The Project also includes various on-site common open space and recreational areas, including a podium level open space, a community room, and a roof deck on the 6th floor.

 The Project, as submitted to City Planning, is not proposing to make a land dedication to the City either on-site or off-site of the project location.